Conditions

 (1) The statutory warranty rights apply.

-- as far as we have fraudulently concealed the defect or have given a guarantee for the quality of the item.
+- insofar as we have fraudulently concealed the defect or have assumed a guarantee for the condition of the item.

-(3) As a consumer, you are requested to check the item for completeness, obvious defects and transport damage immediately upon delivery and to notify us and the freight forwarder of any complaints as soon as possible.
-If you fail to do so, this has no effect on your statutory warranty claims.
+(3) As a consumer, you are asked to check the item for completeness, obvious defects and transport damage immediately upon delivery and to inform us and the carrier of any complaints as soon as possible.
+If you do not comply, this has no effect on your statutory warranty claims.

 (1) German law applies.
-For consumers, this choice of law only applies insofar as this does not remove the protection granted by mandatory provisions of the law of the state in which the consumer is habitually resident (favourability principle).
+For consumers, this choice of law only applies insofar as the protection provided by mandatory provisions of the law of the state of the consumer's habitual residence is not withdrawn (principle of favourability).

-(2) The place of fulfillment for all services from the business relationships with us as well as the place of jurisdiction is our registered office, provided you are not a consumer but a merchant, legal entity under public law or public law special fund.
-The same applies if you do not have a general place of jurisdiction in Germany or the EU or if your place of residence or habitual residence is not known at the time the action is brought.
+(2) The place of performance for all services arising from the business relationship with us and the place of jurisdiction is our registered office if you are not a consumer but a merchant, a legal entity under public law or a special fund under public law.
+The same applies if you do not have a general place of jurisdiction in Germany or the EU or if your domicile or habitual abode is not known at the time the action is filed.
 The authority to appeal to the court at another legal place of jurisdiction remains unaffected.

 (3) The provisions of the UN Sales Convention expressly do not apply.